stormpath/stormpath-sdk-java/README.md

 better technical support.
 When bug reports or feature requests are received, we can identify the impacted environment and better recognize how to implement a fix.
 - [Issue 90](https://github.com/stormpath/stormpath-sdk-java/issues/90): Fixed issue requiring a class from the impl module (ProviderAccountResultHelper) to be cached.
 The class has been removed altogether.
+- [Issue 103](https://github.com/stormpath/stormpath-sdk-java/issues/103): We have added two convenience methods to simplify the addition of Account Stores by just providing a Dir' or Group's href or name: app.addDirectory(Directory) and app.addGroup(Group).

 ### 1.0.RC2 ###